frc3512/Robot-2020/README.md

 ### Documentation

-* `./gradlew-docs.sh`

-Doxygen 1.8.20 needs to be installed.
-This generates HTML documentation for the robot code from in-source Doxygen comments and places it in `docs/html` with an index.html page as the root.
+The source code and algorithms documentation is located in the [docs](docs) folder.
+Run `doxygen doxygen.conf` to generate HTML documentation for the robot code from in-source Doxygen comments (Doxygen 1.8.20 or higher required).
+The results are placed in a `docs/html` folder with an `index.html` page as the root.

 ### GNU debugger (GDB)